Why are fluids important for older adults?

-Water is the best fluid to drink because it contains no calories, and it does not have chemicals that might affect fluid balance in the body.
+Water is the best fluid to drink because it contains no calories.
 Most older adults need at least 6 to 8 glasses of water each day to be healthy.
 Here are some tips to get more fluids in your diet:

 - Drink plenty of fluids throughout the day.

 - Drink more fluids whenever you are vomiting or have diarrhea.